 # ...

 It’s tempting to skip these assertions, since they should never be triggered, but coding defensively like this catches bugs earlier and makes them easier to debug.
 It’s very easy to invalidate fields in the wrong order, or skip a computation when it’s actually important, and you’d rather that trigger a crash rather than a subtly incorrect rendering—at least when debugging a toy browser!Real browsers prefer not to crash, however—better a slightly wrong page than a browser that is crashing all the time.
+So in release mode browsers turn off these assertions, or at least make them not crash the browser.

 Finally, when the field is recomputed we need to reset the dirty